Peter Brown (music manager)

 Peter Brown is an American-based English businessman.
 After Brian Epstein recruited Brown to run the Epstein's music store in Liverpool, he became part of the Beatles' management team.
 He remained Epstein's and the Beatles' personal assistant until the band's dissolution.
 He helped found and served as a board member of Apple Corps and assumed Epstein's duties after the manager's death.
-He went on to establish many companies and resides in New York City.
+He went on to establish several companies and resides in New York City.

+Early life

+Brown was born in 1937, and grew up in Bebington, Cheshire, in a middle-class Roman Catholic family.
+He completed his national service in the RAF before starting work for the Lewis's department store in his early twenties.

+Career

 The Beatles

 When the Epsteins opened a second store at 12–14 Whitechapel in Liverpool and put Brian Epstein in charge of the entire operation, Epstein often walked across the road to the Lewis's department store (which also had a music section), where Brown was employed.
 He watched Brown's sales technique and was impressed enough to lure Brown to work for NEMS with the offer of a higher salary and a commission on sales.
 Brown became a confidant to the Epstein family and ran the music store for Epstein before becoming part of the Beatles' management team.
-Brown was Epstein's and the Beatles' personal assistant during the 1960s.
+Brown was Epstein's and the Beatles' personal assistant during the 1960s, becoming Epstein's personal assistant in 1966 – prior to this his job role was officially personnel manager.
 He was one of few to have direct contact with each Beatle, traveling worldwide with the band members and knowing their daily whereabouts.

-Brown served as a board member of Apple Corps, the Beatles' company, which he helped establish.
-After Epstein's untimely death, Brown assumed many of the day-to-day management duties Epstein had performed.
+Brown served as a board member and COO of Apple Corps, the Beatles' company, which he helped establish, alongside operating Beatles and Co.
+After Epstein's death, Brown assumed many of the day-to-day management duties Epstein had performed.

-Brown was witness to the wedding of Paul and Linda McCartney and best man and witness at the wedding of John Lennon and Yoko Ono during 1969.
+Brown was witness to the wedding of Paul and Linda McCartney and best man and witness at the wedding of John Lennon and Yoko Ono during 1969, after arranging for the couple to be wed in Gibraltar in order to avoid legal restrictions.
 Lennon mentioned Brown in a line from "The Ballad of John and Yoko" ("Peter Brown called to say 'You can make it OK, you can get married in Gibraltar near Spain'"), one of the last Beatles singles.
+After the takeover of Apple Corps by Allan Klein, Brown handed in his resignation New Year's Eve 1969, after being asked to fire several close friends.